abbyyan3/NBZIMM-tutorial/README.md

 ## Introduction

-Recent advances in next-generation sequencing (NGS) technology enable researchers to collect a large volume of metagenomic sequencing data.
-These data provide valuable resources for investigating interactions between the microbiome and host environmental/clinical factors.
-In addition to the well-known properties of microbiome count measurements, for example, varied total sequence reads across samples, over-dispersion and zero-inflation, microbiome studies usually collect samples with hierarchical structures, which introduce correlation among the samples and thus further complicate the analysis and interpretation of microbiome count data.
-We propose negative binomial mixed models (NBMMs) for detecting the association between the microbiome and host environmental/clinical factors for correlated microbiome count data.
-The proposed mixed-effects models incorporate random effects into the commonly used fixed-effects negative binomial model to account for correlation among the samples.
+The complex microbiome is inherently dynamic.
+The metagenomics sequencing data provide valuable resources for investigating the dynamic changes of microbial abundance over time and the associations between the microbiome and host environmental/clinical factors.
+The well-known properties of microbiome measurements include varied total sequence reads across samples, over-dispersion and zero-inflation.
+Additionally, microbiome studies usually collect samples longitudinally, which insert correlation among the samples and thus further complicate the analysis and interpretation of microbiome count data.
+In this article, we implement our proposed Negative Binomial mixed models (NBMMs) for detecting the association between the microbiome and host environmental/clinical factors for longitudinal microbiome data.

 The statistical details of the model are as below: